shesitherreddy/Mathematics-Project-2/README.md

 ## Sensitivity Analysis

-I conducted my local sensitivity analysis by perturbating my parameters by 1% and observed that the epsilon is my sensitive parameter to confirm this I conducted another sensitivity analysis which is called local initial condition sensitivity analysis which indicated that epsilon effects our models the most followed by p.
+I performed a local sensitivity analysis by perturbing my parameters by 1% and discovered that epsilon is my sensitive parameter.
+To confirm this, I performed another sensitivity analysis known as the local initial condition sensitivity analysis, which revealed that epsilon has the greatest impact on our models, followed by p.

 <p align="center">
   <img src="https://github.com/shesitherreddy/Mathematics-Project-2/blob/main/local%20sensitivity_1.png" width="350"><br>